kimbring2/dmlab_ctf/README.md

 Implementation of Capture the Flag: the emergence of complex cooperative agents of DeepMind

 # Demo video
+To make everything simple, I first make a Capture the Flag map for 1 vs 1 situation without any item and obstable.

 [![1 vs 1 game demo](https://img.youtube.com/vi/88dNnX357eY/sddefault.jpg)](https://youtu.be/88dNnX357eY
  "Capture The Flag Implementation - Click to Watch!")
 <strong>Click to Watch!</strong>

+In this game, agent can grab the opponent flag if it reach to it closely.
+And then, agent can obtain 1 score if it brings opponent flag to home base.

 # Setting
 At first, we are going run the Capture The Flag map as human playing mode.
 Try to follow the below intructions for that.